 Nassib has starred in this bowl game before as well.
 He threw for 239 yards and three touchdowns in a 36-34 win over Kansas State in the 2010 Pinstripe Bowl.

 The Mountaineers have not been a good investment when playing points on a neutral field.
 In fact, they are on a 0-7 against the spread slide as a neutral field favorite and have lost these contests by an average score of 29.3 to 26.0.

 I have picked Syracuse to win this game.
 Be sure to check out the rest of my college bowl predictions by following this link.
-For more expert takes on this showdown, check out what Jack Jones, Brandon Lee, Vegas Top Cappers and Carolina Sports have to say about this game.
+For more expert takes on this showdown, check out what Jack Jones, Brandon Lee and Vegas Top Cappers have to say about this game.